Agastache is a plant that boasts many assets. Its appeal lies in its foliage, flowers and therapeutic properties.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Hummingbird on Agastache by USFWS Mountain-Prairie under © CC BY 2.0
+Hummingbird on Agastache (also on social media) by USFWS Mountain-Prairie under © CC BY 2.0

 Blue Agastache by Dan Mullen under © CC BY-NC-ND 2.0